Answered C? Well clearly you know your stuff! High five!

 CPA vs CPC

-CPA is the monetary amount that’s charged to an employer for a single application to their job posting or, the average cost-per-application based on an organisation’s overall spend on their
+CPA is the monetary amount that’s charged to an employer for a single application to their job posting or, the average cost-per-application based on an organisation’s overall spend on their recruitment marketing.

 When boosting a job listing on a job board, you’d usually be paying per click, CPC, and just cross your fingers that the right person would see and click on your boosted listing.
 Paying per application is definitely an improvement on this model and offers a bit more surety.
 Which makes it an important metric in recruitment marketing, but of course, applications don't directly equal hires.